 All elements of this simulation are licensed under Licence Creative Commons Attribution 4.0 International License.

-Low room with perfectly reflection and total ground absorption
+Low room with mixed diffuse-specular reflection and non-uniform absorption

-Academic case: Low room (30m x 20m x 10m) with perfeclty diffuse and reflecting surfaces, except the ground with a total absorption, with a single source and 1 punctual receiver.
+Academic case: Low room (30m x 20m x 10m) with mixed reflection (varying scattering coefficient ) and non-uniform surface absorption, with a single source and 1 punctual receiver.

 What is tested?

-Comparison between SPPS and the results obtained using a hybrid method (image-sources and radiosity) as described in [Korany, 2001], for a room with total ground absorption.
+Comparison between SPPS and the results obtained using a hybrid method (image-sources and radiosity) as described in [Korany, 2001].

 [Korany, 2001] N. Korany, J. Blauert, O. Abdel Alim, Acoustic simulation of rooms with boundaries of partially specular reflectivity, Applied Acoustics, Volume 62, Issue 7, July 2001, Pages 875-887, ISSN 0003-682X, dx.doi.org/10.1016/S0003-682X(00)00075-X.